Annual Fall Professional Advisor

 Up to 2 hours of continuing education credits available.

 We are thrilled to announce that Ms. Diana S.C.
-Zeydel, National Chair, Trusts & Estates/Wealth Management, Greenberg Taurig LLP, is this year’s speaker.
+Zeydel, Global Chair, Trusts & Estates/Wealth Management, Greenberg Taurig LLP, is this year’s speaker.

 8:00 a.m. | Registration & continental breakfast